 There are dozens of treatment options available in the market today, but if you want to know how to get rid of lice then there are also quite a few home remedies you can use to solve the lice problem.

 This method has been used for centuries.
 It makes the lice visible and easier to see.
-If you do not have the budget for fancy medication, this is definitely the affordable option.
+If you do not have the budget for fancy medication, this is definitely an affordable option.
 The only problem with wet combing is that it is quite time-consuming to do, otherwise highly effective.

 Lice can be killed using almond or olive oil.
 Simply apply the oil into your hair and scalp.
 You may create sections to make sure every inch of the scalp is covered.
 Rinse your hair with hot water and shower with regular shampoo.